sunmideveloper/The-Demo-of-read-card/README.md

 Please refer to the following steps:

 1. Installing the SunmiPayHardwareService.apk into your P1 device, click the icon on the Launcher to start it.
-You can find the apk in the sources file.
+You can find the apk in the resources file.

 2. Downloading the TestPay_AndroidStudio.zip and improting the TestPay_AndroidStudio project into your AndroidStuio ,of course you can download the TesetPay_eclipse if you are an eclipse advocate.